Back

 Payroll Cycle

-The payroll cycle in Bulgaria is generally monthly, with payment being made on the last working day.
+The payroll cycle in Bulgaria is generally monthly with payment being made on the last working day.

 13th Salary